 Removal of tattoos depends on the principle of selective photothermolysis; the proper wavelength is applied and the ink absorbs the energy preferentially, causing it to break down.
 The body’s natural maintenance processes remove broken down pigment over time.
 Surrounding tissue is largely unaffected but not entirely spared, so tattoo removal is typically uncomfortable for patients.
 Numerous sessions are required to maximise results.

 The Q-switched laser is the most commonly used for tattoo removal.
-Adequate skin cooling maximises patient comfort and allows practitioners to deliver more energy safely; modulation of treatment parameters allows users to customise treatment based on the condition and skin type of the individual patient, to maximise results as well as manage patient comfort and the potential for side effects.
+Adequate skin cooling maximises patient comfort and allows practitioners to deliver more energy reliably; modulation of treatment parameters allows users to customise treatment based on the condition and skin type of the individual patient, to maximise results as well as manage patient comfort and the potential for side effects.
 Treatment of darker skin with laser- or light-based modalities can be problematic due to the increased potential for burning or post-inflammatory hyperpigmentation (PIH).